 The education of children

-21.1 In this new cycle, education and training are recorded in the Book of God as obligatory and not voluntary.
+21.1 ... in this new cycle, education and training are recorded in the Book of God as obligatory and not voluntary.
 That is, it is enjoined upon the father and mother, as a duty, to strive with all effort to train the daughter and the son, to nurse them from the breast of knowledge and to rear them in the bosom of sciences and arts.

 22.1 Therefore, the beloved of the Lord and the handmaidens of the Merciful should, with all their heart and soul, educate children and instruct them in the school of virtue and perfection.
 Nor should they tolerate in this regard the least neglect or shortcoming.
 Surely it would be better if a child were deprived of life than to allow him to live in a state of ignorance, for that innocent child would otherwise fall prey to innumerable defects, be called to account and held responsible before God, and be despised and rejected by the people.
 What a grievous sin!
 What a dire error!